knasti/size_constrained_clustering/README.md

 Implementation of Size Constrained Clustering.
 Size constrained clustering can be treated as an optimization problem.
 Details could be found in a set of reference paper.

+This is a fork of https://github.com/jingw2/size_constrained_clustering that solves installation issues.

 ### Installation
 Requirement Python >= 3.6, Numpy >= 1.13, Cython >= 0.29
 * install from PyPI